michael-van-vuuren/csci5612/exampleSite/content/introduction.md

 Several studies and industry reports have explored factors influencing song popularity, such as the impact of streaming algorithms, social media trends, and audio features.

 **Hit Song Prediction:** Machine learning has been applied to predict a song’s success based on audio features, lyrics, and listener engagement.
-A study in *Frontiers in Artificial Intelligence* found that neural data significantly improves hit song classification accuracy ([Frontiers](https://www.frontiersin.org/journals/artificial-intelligence/articles/10.3389/frai.2023.1154663/full)).
+A study from "Frontiers in Artificial Intelligence" found that neural data significantly improves hit song classification accuracy ([Frontiers](https://www.frontiersin.org/journals/artificial-intelligence/articles/10.3389/frai.2023.1154663/full)).

 **Social Media Influence:** Platforms like TikTok and YouTube have reshaped music discovery, often determining which songs become hits.
-Research from Neuroscience News found that social networks can increase music popularity prediction accuracy by 50% ([Neuroscience News](https://neurosciencenews.com/social-connections-music-26294/)).
+Research from "Neuroscience News" found that social networks can increase music popularity prediction accuracy by 50% ([Neuroscience News](https://neurosciencenews.com/social-connections-music-26294/)).

 This project builds upon these studies by integrating streaming statistics, social media engagement metrics, and metadata to predict a song's probability of being added to playlists, an important metric to determine the long-term engagement of a song.